Vinimoga/Portf-lio/Projetos/DoomLikeGame/DevLog.md

 2023:

-0917 -
+0917 - The start of a Project.

 0919 - Today I've started venturing out about the raycast functions.
 They are a bit complicated but
 I'm trying to figure it out.
-I'have found another but with me FAKEWIDTH and FAKEHEIGHT, becouse they weren't in all the player assets, only on the map ones, it made the player be shown in
+I have found another but with me FAKEWIDTH and FAKEHEIGHT, becouse they weren't in all the player assets, only on the map ones, it made the player be shown in